 We don't need storytellers to conjure up our demons for us; they're all around us, more hideous and vile than anything we could ever dream up in our poor imaginations.
 Monsters have always been with us; they always will be with us.
 It is when we recognize that evil exists--that evil has existed for all time, everywhere, and that that evil is us, within us all--that we truly lose our innocence.
 It is of these things that Mexican writer-director Guillermo del Toro reminds us in "Pan's Labyrinth," a dark, grim, and decidedly adult fairy tale.
-It was one of the best movies of 2006, now looking and sounding better than ever for the home screen in high definition.
+It was one of the best movies of 2006.

-Ofelia is a combination of Cinderella and Lewis Carroll's Alice, only she is a very real little girl in a very real place; and coming into young adulthood, she is just beginning to learn what the real world is like.
-Similar to Cinderella, she must learn to live with a new and uncaring parent, not an evil stepmother this time but an evil step dad.
-Her real father has died, and her mother has recently remarried a Captain in the Spanish army, Capitan Vidal (Sergi Lopez), a coldhearted brute of a man, whose business it is to round up and execute rebels in the Spanish hills.
-He is a merciless military man through and through, a butcher who never questions orders and never doubts his loyalty to the Franco government, killing with the ruthless efficiency of a well-oiled and quite malevolent machine.
+Ofelia is a combination of Cinderella and Lewis Carroll's Alice, only she is a real little girl in a very real place.
+Like Cinderella, she must learn to live with a new and uncaring parent, not an evil stepmother this time but an evil step dad.
+Her real father has died, and her mother has recently remarried to a Captain in the Spanish army, Capitan Vidal (Sergi Lopez), a coldhearted brute of a man whose business it is to round up and execute rebels in the Spanish hills.
+He is a merciless military man through and through, who never questions orders and never doubts his loyalty to the Franco government, killing with the ruthless efficiency of a well-oiled and quite malevolent machine.
 His marriage is more a convenience to produce a son than a commitment to love or romance, either of which he feels would expose him as weak.

-Ofelia enters with trepidation into this cold, unfeeling world, an outpost her new father commands, a small, warlike encampment situated in an abandoned farm in the Spanish mountains; and immediately she senses the hostility and her own need to break free.
-She finds her escape the only way she can--through her vivid child's imagination.
+Ofelia enters with trepidation into this cold, unfeeling realm, a small warlike encampment situated in an abandoned farm in the Spanish mountains, an outpost her new father commands, and immediately senses the hostility and the need to break free.
+She finds her escape the only way she can--through her vivid child's inventiveness.

-A winged mantis and an old, crumbling, rock labyrinth near the farmhouse are her first steps into a foreboding fantasy world she creates to parallel the real and threatening environment that surrounds her.
-In a way, then, Ofelia's fairy-tale world symbolizes both the debased world she sees around her, the brutal world of Franco's Spain in the 1940s, filled as it was with bloodshed and corruption, and her fantasy world, an escape from it.
-Del Toro intends these ambiguities to give us a glimpse into the child's confused and frightened mind and to remind us of the choices we all make growing up.
+A winged mantis and an old, crumbling, rock labyrinth near the farmhouse are her first steps into a foreboding fantasy world she creates to parallel the real and threatening world that surrounds her.
+In a way, then, Ofelia's fairy-tale world symbolizes the debased world she sees around her, which in this case also represents the brutal world of Franco's Spain in the 1940s, filled as it was with bloodshed and corruption.

 It is hard to fault this film on any level.
 Twelve-year-old Ivana Baquero dominates every scene more than anyone else in the story, more so than one could ask of any seasoned, veteran actress let alone one of her age.
-Her coming-of-age is both poignant and horrific.
-What's more, her fellow actors are equally compelling, especially Sergi Lopez as the stonyhearted stepfather.
+And her fellow actors are equally compelling, especially Sergi Lopez as the stonyhearted stepfather.
 His character would as much see Ofelia dead as look at her, yet we also see in the character the hatred he must feel toward himself, and we see his subtle desire for suicide.
 It is a remarkable performance.
 Nor can we overlook Doug Jones's seemingly benign yet vaguely sinister Pan or Maribel Verdu's sensitive portrayal of the housekeeper, Mercedes.
 It is as good an ensemble cast as you are likely to find in any motion picture of any year.

 Still, this is above all del Toro's movie.
 It is his vision and imagination that carry the day, an ingenuity that served him well in the past in such outright horror flicks as "Blade II," "Hellboy," and the much underappreciated "Mimic."
 However, "Pan's Labyrinth" more closely resembles his 2001 film "The Devil's Backbone," which carried the tagline "The living are always more dangerous than the dead."
 Very true, and "Pan" is a continuation of that theme, a companion piece, so it is not a coincidence that it is also set in the milieu of Franco's Spain.